Tingesplatform/tokenomics/README.md

 * bucket - keeps given amount of funds.
 If incoming funds overflows the bucket, the next bucket in chain gets filled;
 * tap - serves withdrawal requests limiting the amount of money one can reclaim per time interval.

-The stack of inter-connected contracts gets configured in line with financial model of the Tinges platform, considering its investment and expenditure plans.
+The stack of interconnected contracts gets configured in line with financial model of the Tinges platform, considering its investment and expenditure plans.
 The typical structure: